 Whether you’re the customer, occupant or owner of the project location, PuroClean realizes and understands the magnitude of suffering you’re going through.
 Our restoration crews strive to be exceptionally sensitive and understanding so as not to add to the sense of loss that may be felt.
 Biohazard cleanup particularly can be extra traumatic.
 Therefore, all PuroClean employees empathize with all involved, showing the utmost compassion and respect throughout the cleanup process.

 The RapidDefense™ Program by PuroClean is the absolute most efficient way to clean, which involves using of EPA approved hospital-grade disinfectants in public locations.
 This cleaning process helps halt the spread of pathogen-based sickness germs, like Influenza, Norovirus, and the 2019 Novel coronavirus (COVID-19).
 These cleaning methods use Environmental Protection Agency-registered, safe products to give up to 90 days of safe-guard against pathogens.
 Contact PuroClean before an outbreak occurs, and to help you provide the cleanest conditions possible.

-Contact your local PuroClean when you require biohazard restoration professionals.
-PuroClean technicians will clean and remediate your contaminated property.
-State-of-the-art equipment, tools and procedures will be used by our technicians to effectively treat your damage.
+Contact us when you are in need of biohazard cleanup professionals.
+PuroClean technicians will clean and remediate your contaminated property with state-of-the-art equipment, tools and procedures.